Explore All Topics

 1099 forms and backup withholding

-In certain circumstances, income reported on a Form 1099 may be subject to backup tax withholding.
-The payers of the income will do the following if backup withholding applies:
+In certain cases, income reported on a Form 1099 may be subject to backup tax withholding.
+If backup withholding applies, the payers of the income will:

 • Show the tax withheld on Form 1099, and